Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Introduction

-Spike-like isolated single-pulse states correspond to \emph{homoclinic} equilibrium solutions of the system (\ref{eq:boringpde}) in which the decay to the far field is eventually monotonic and their representation in the spatial phase space is rather simple (see Figure.~\ref{fig:schess}, top-middle and top-right panels).
+Spike-like isolated or single-pulse states correspond to \emph{homoclinic} steady solutions of the system (\ref{eq:boringpde}) in which the decay to the far field is eventually monotonic and their representation in the spatial phase space is rather simple (see the upper panels of Figure.~\ref{fig:schess}).
 Stable versions of such pulses often arise via a single fold bifurcation from an unstable pulse that bifurcates at small amplitude from a homogeneous equilibrium (see the bifurcation diagram sketched in the \textsl{top-left} panel of Figure \ref{fig:schess}).

 Such solutions can be observed in a wide variety of models.
-Two important examples are Gray-Scott or Schnackenberg-like reaction-diffusion systems --- which can be analyzed using either geometric singular perturbation theory (as, for example, in the works of Doelman et al.~\cite{doeloriginal,doeloriginal}) or using matched asymptotic expansions (as in the work of Ward {\em et al.} \cite{wardfirst,wardrecent}) --- and the parametrically driven non-linear Schr\"odinger equation (see, for example, the works of Barashenkov {\em et al.} \cite{barafamous,brara2} and references therein).
+Two important examples are Gray-Scott or Schnackenberg-like reaction-diffusion systems --- which can be analyzed using either geometric singular perturbation theory (as, for example, in the works of Doelman et al.~\cite{doeloriginal,fritsexplicit}) or using matched asymptotic expansions (as in the work of Ward {\em et al.} \cite{wardfirst,wardrecent}) --- and the parametrically driven non-linear Schr\"odinger equation (see, for example, the works of Barashenkov {\em et al.} \cite{barafamous,brara2} and references therein).
 In some contexts such localized states are called \emph{dissipative solitons} (see e.g.~\cite{Akhmediev,purwins}) and methods exist to approximate their dynamics on large domains via point-like approximations (see e.g. \cite{Promislow}).
 In two or more spatial dimensions such solutions can behave like particles and can weakly interact with each other.
 Although some mechanisms exist (such as so-called inclination or orbit-flips, see e.g.~\cite{Sandstede,Oldeman} and references therein) for creating stable multi-peaked versions, in general such localized states do not form infinite families of bound states, owing to their lack of oscillatory tails.
-Also, unlike solitons of integrable systems, dissipative solutions can gain permanent dynamics, for instance through Hopf bifurcations, which can give rise to quasi-periodic or fully chaotic behaviors.
+Also, unlike solitons of integrable systems, dissipative solutions can gain permanent oscillatory dynamics, for instance through Hopf bifurcations, which can give rise to quasi-periodic or fully chaotic behaviors.